bonderenu5-cyber/Tic-tac-toe-game/README.md

 Tic Tac Toe Game

-A simple Tic Tac Toe game built using HTML, CSS and JavaScript.
-Features
+Built using HTML, CSS, and JavaScript.
+In this project I worked on game logic, DOM manipulation, event handling, and styling.
-Two-player game
+Features: • Two-player gameplay
-Winner detection
+• Winner detection
-Reset game button
-New game button
-Technologies Used
-HTML
-CSS
-JavaScript
+• Reset and New Game buttons
+• Responsive design
+This project was a great hands-on learning experience and helped me strengthen my frontend development skills.